twhitsn/twitter-btc/README.md

 The tool will scrape Tweets by day (default 1000 per day).
 Each day is appended and saved to the csv file (default "data.csv").
 Therefore, you can stop at any time and begin where you last left off.

-**Use ctrl+z if exiting program while extracting.
+**Use ctrl+z if exiting/pausing program while extracting.
 DO NOT use ctrl+c.
-If so, you will lose all progress.**
+If so, you will lose all progress.
+You should probably make a backup of the file before stopping/starting the script.**